tutsinco/TCMTableBrowserPro/README.md

 or
 C:\AosService\PackagesLocalDirectory<br/>
 3. Create new folder inside with the name TCMTableBrowser
-4. Move downloaded package.The path must looks like: <br/>
+4. Move downloaded package.he path must look like this: <br/>
 TCMTableBrowser\Descriptor<br/>
 TCMTableBrowser\TCMTableBrowser<br/>